1031 Exchange Timeline: 8 Steps To Avoid Paying Capital Gains

 Step 3: Find a Qualified Intermediary

-When looking for a Qualified Intermediary it’s important to look for someone who has experience doing the type of exchange you’d like to do (ie: if you’re doing a reverse exchange, find a QI who knows this process backwards and forwards).
-Ideally, your QI has performed thousands of successful exchanges and has lots of positive client reviews.
+When looking for a Qualified Intermediary (QI), it’s important to look for someone with experience with the type of exchange you’d like to do (e.g., if you’re doing a reverse exchange, find a QI who knows this process backward and forward).
+Ideally, your QI has performed thousands of successful exchanges and has many positive client reviews.

-Here are a few ideas for how to find a great QI:
+Here are a few ideas for how to find a great Qualified Intermediary:

 Check out client reviews on third-party sites

-• Become a member of RealWealth® to get access to a list of Qualified Intermediaries frequently used by our members.
+• Become a RealWealth member to get access to a list of Qualified Intermediaries frequently used by our members.

 Step 4: Look for replacement properties